 As the United States government increasingly investigated him, and his chances of escaping elsewhere rapidly dwindling, Jones eventually managed to find a loophole: death.
 It is only too tragic that he deemed it necessary to take all members of Jonestown with him.

 On Nov.
 18, 1978, Jim Jones directed his followers to kill a U.S. congressman and numerous journalists who had come to Jonestown.
-Then, over 900 people faithful to Jones imbibed cyanide-laced Fla-Vor-Aid and left behind one of the most tragic examples of how quickly one man's charisma can lead the end of hundreds.
+Then, over 900 people faithful to Jones imbibed cyanide-laced Fla-Vor-Aid and left behind one of the most visceral examples of how rapidly one man's charisma can lead to the end of hundreds.
 It was part mass murder, part mass suicide, and completely tragic for everyone involved.

 The Peoples Temple Appeals To The Disenfranchised